PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Preliminaries

 \subsection{SNN trained with backpropagation}

-{In order to better show the theoretical advantages on bio-plausibility of PC-SNN compared with BP-SNN, we first review the SNN temporal-coding-based backpropagation algorithm in this section briefly.
-Firstly, in a $C$-category classification task, a temporal mean square error function is defined as:
+{To establish the theoretical advantages of PC-SNN over BP-SNN with respect to bio-plausibility, this section provides a concise examination of the backpropagation algorithm founded on temporal coding within Spiking Neural Networks.
+For a classification task comprising $C$ categories, the temporal mean square error function is formulated as follows:}